 5. How many strength training sessions do you complete in a typical week?

-Questions About How Strength Training Builds Bone
+Questions About Strength Training and Bone Density

 How does strength training build bone density?